luanborelli/ipeadatapy/README.md

 # Where to get it

-The source code is currently hosted on [Ipeadatapy's GitHub](https://github.com/luanborelli/ipeadatapy/).
+The source code is currently hosted on Ipeadatapy's  [GitHub page](https://github.com/luanborelli/ipeadatapy/).

 Binary installers for the latest released version are available at [Python package index page](https://pypi.org/project/ipeadatapy/).

+Ipeadatapy can be installed via pip from [PyPI](https://pypi.org/project/ipeadatapy/):

 `pip install ipeadatapy`

 # Documentation

-The official documentation is available on [luanborelli.com/ipeadatapy/docs](http://www.luanborelli.net/ipeadatapy/docs).
+The official documentation is available on [luanborelli.net/ipeadatapy/docs](http://www.luanborelli.net/ipeadatapy/docs).

 # Dependencies